Phonix-rise2o22/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays a confused smile script that displays /etc/passwd display ot last 10 lines. display the first ten lines
+a script that displays a confused smile script that displays /etc/passwd display ot last 10 lines. display the first ten lines. display third line of iacta